horseee/LLaMA-Pruning/README.md

 <div align="left"> <h1>LLaMA-Pruning: Structural Pruning for LLaMa</h1> </div>

-This repository serves as an initial exploration of pruning Large Language Models (LLMs).
-LLMs are models with a massive number of parameters.
+This repository procides minimal examples of pruning Large Language Models (LLMs).
+LLMs, characterized by their enormous number of parameters, often present challenges related to their size and computational demands.
 Structural Pruning offers a potential solution to this issue by reducing the size and complexity of LLMs.

 ## 0. Setup